World leading firm targets Huddersfield for new factory

 It is thought the deliveries and use of the raw products required to fabricate the hoses are their main concern.

-Aflex’s products are made from Polytetrafluoroethylene (PFTE).
+Aflex’s products are made from Polytetrafluoroethylene (PTFE).

 Blueprints produced by Aflex show it wants to create a three-storey office building adjacent to the existing offices off Dyson Wood Way.